Home How it works The Diagnostic The Blueprint The Category Control The Problem FAQ PressAbout

 When this is right

-After a Blueprint.
+After The Blueprint.
 When execution is moving and the value being created is large enough to warrant protecting.

 Why it costs more